-The Authority adopted Governmental Accounting Standards Board (GASB) Statement No. 68, Accounting and Financial Reporting for Pensions - an amendment of GASB Statement No. 27 (GASB 68).
+In 2016, the Authority adopted GASB Statement No. 68, Accounting and Financial Reporting for Pensions - an amendment of GASB Statement No. 27 (GASB 68).
 GASB 68 addresses accounting and financial reporting for pensions that are provided to the employees of state and local governmental employers.
 This statement establishes standards for measuring and recognizing liabilities, deferred outflows of resources, deferred inflows of resources, and expense related to pensions.
 Note disclosure and required supplementary information requirements about pensions also are addressed.
 For defined benefit pensions, this statement also identifies the methods and assumptions that should be used to project benefit payments, discount projected benefit payments to their actuarial present value, and attribute that present value to periods of employee service.
 The Authority is a participating employer in the New York State and Local Employees' Retirement System (the System), cost-sharing, multiple-employer defined benefit pension plan administered by the New York State.
 In accordance with the provisions of GASB 68, the Authority has reported its proportionate share of the System's net pension liability, deferred outflows of resources, deferred inflows of resources, and pension expense.
 As a result of the implementation of GASB 68, beginning unrestricted net position as of June 1, 2015, was decreased by \$5,382.

-The Authority also adopted GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date - an amendment of GASB Statement No. 68 (GASB 71).
+In 2016, the Authority also adopted GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date - an amendment of GASB Statement No. 68 (GASB 71).
 GASB 71 amends paragraph 137 of GASB 68 to require that, at transition, a government recognize a beginning deferred outflow of resources for its pension contributions, if any, made subsequent to the measurement date of the beginning net pension liability.
 There were no contributions by the Authority to the plan subsequent to the measurement date.

-The Authority also adopted GASB Statement No. 82, Pension Issues - an Amendment of GASB Statements No. 67, No. 68, and No. 73.
-GASB 82 addresses certain issues that have been raised with respect to GASB 67, GASB 68, and GASB 73.
-Specifically, GASB 82 addresses issues regarding (1) the presentation of payroll-related measures in required supplementary information, (2) the selection of assumptions and the treatment of deviations from the guidance in an Actuarial Standard of Practice for financial reporting purposes, and (3) the classification of payments made by employers to satisfy employee (plan member) contribution requirements.
+In 2016, the Authority also adopted GASB Statement No. 82, Pension Issues - an Amendment of GASB Statements No. 67, No. 68, and No. 73 (GASB 82).
+GASB 82 addresses certain issues that have been raised with respect to GASB Statements No. 67, No. 68, and No. 73.
+Specifically, GASB 82 addresses issues regarding (1) the presentation of payroll-related measures in required supplementary information, (2) the selection of assumptions and the treatment of deviations from the guidance in an actuarial standard of practice for financial reporting purposes, and (3) the classification of payments made by employers to satisfy employee (plan member) contribution requirements.

-The provisions of GASB 68, 73, and 82 have been applied to the beginning of the 2016 fiscal year net position.
+The provisions of GASB 68, 71, and 82 have been applied to the beginning of the 2016 fiscal year net position.
 The following is a reconciliation of the total net position as of May 31, 2015 as previously reported and the restated June 1, 2015 net position: